davewilks/Dave-Devportal/docs/platform/hierarchy/index.md

 ## How to use

 As a SAAS provider, you will have a variety of customers.
 Lets say you have a customer "Best Buy."
 Best Buy has hundreds of users that will use your integrations.
 You can create a new Account in Cloud Elements that will represent "Best Buy."
-Then create user/s in that Sub Account.
+Then create a user/s in that Sub Account.
 Then create instances for those sub users.

 Because you have all Best Buy instances in a Sub Account, you can create Elements, Transformations, and Formulas that will only be inherited by your Best Buy customer.